payrollhero/styleguide/js.md

 ## Blocks

-  - Use braces with all multi-line blocks.
+  - Use braces with multi-line blocks, single line functions are good.

     ```javascript
     // bad